Haojia-Hu/thesis/data/transformed/ch01/attention_cycle/README.md

 These outputs support the analysis of heterogeneity in attention cycles across consumption categories and are used to construct Figure 4.

+### 5. Rolling FFT clustering results

+- Based on `rolling_fft_cluster_results.csv`

+Category-level cluster assignments derived from rolling FFT features of the differenced attention series.
+This file is used to define heterogeneity groups in the **local projection** analysis.

+Used by:
+- `code/ch01/03_expectation_formation/08_heterogeneity/08_lp_hetero_by_fft_cluster.R`

 ---

 ## Notes